-PROFESSIONAL DEVELOPMENT
+PROFESSIONAL DEVELOPMENT LEARNING

-As a commitment to our team's professional growth, iLEAD holds minimum days on Fridays to allow for professional development, collaboration opportunities and meetings.
-All full-time salaried staff, including teachers, is-are required to attend the meetings and/or work days that apply.
+As a commitment to our team's professional growth, iLEAD holds minimum days on Fridays to allow for professional learning development, collaboration opportunities and meetings.
+All full-time salaried staff, including Facilitatorsteachers, Care Team, Student Support, etc. is are required to attend the meetings and/or work days that apply.
 If a staff member is unable to attend, they must submit an absence claim form to gain approval for their absence.
-Various professional development opportunities will be offered throughout the year.
-Teaching staff is-are required to attend all professional development opportunities prior to the start of the school year.
-Teaching staff is-are encouraged to visit other charter schools (as appropriate), attend applicable conferences, and conduct a research activity/presentation and other approved professional development activities.
+Various professional learning development opportunities will be offered throughout the year.
+Teaching Sstaff is required to attend all professional learning development opportunities prior to the start of the school year.
+Teaching Sstaff is encouraged to visit other charter schools (as appropriate), attend applicable conferences, and conduct a research activity/presentation and other approved professional learning development activities.